duybn/demo-app-fe/README.md

 You can change the .env.devlopment to match the url, port of API(local)

 # Setup with docker
+(Make sure your BE is ready to use https://github.com/duybn/demo_app?tab=readme-ov-file#setup-with-docker)
 1. `make build`
 2. `make run`